Ridecell and Airbase: Getting spend under control.

 As a veteran software buyer, JD admits that he was “pretty skeptical at first” when Ridecell’s General Manager, Samyak Pandya, first brought Airbase to JD’s attention as a possible solution to the credit card problem.
-Could Ridecell replace the Amex cards with Airbase physical and virtual cards and implement a pre-approval system that won’t slow down employees?
+Could Ridecell replace their credit cards with Airbase physical and virtual cards and implement a pre-approval system that won’t slow down employees?

 JD needed to dig into the software and test out all of the workflows before he was ready to buy.